 SongMaster BGL Cruise is an annual excursion to an array of exotic ports of call throughout various exciting islands.
 Each year the professional staff of SongMaster Entertainment and Travel plan a variety of fun events that allow guests to experience the maximum enjoyment of a spectacular island vacation.

 It's been said that the carefully crafted activities helped to make this the #1 HOTTEST CRUISE LINE for African-American LGBT vacationers.
-Previous fun-filled events include, a variety show, costume ball, men’s forum, women’s circle, seminars, cocktail parties, karaoke night, talent show and so much more!
+Previous fun-filled events included, a variety show, costume ball, men’s forum, women’s circle, seminars, cocktail parties, karaoke night, talent show and so much more!
 Yet, that's just the tip of the iceberg.
 There's still a plethora of activities waiting for travelers at multiple destination islands.

 While the overall festivities are specifically catered to the “Same Gender Loving Community”, all friends, family and guests are welcomed to come and unite as one!
 Mark Harris, the chief organizer for SongMaster, insists that there will always be loads of entertainment for the whole family.
 Furthermore, these unique excursions are specifically billed as a place “where old friends reunite, new ones are made, love is found, and romance is cultivated.”
 Harris sums everything up by stating, “I will continue to provide the best cruise experience at competitive prices, utilizing the talent within our community as a clear indication of our rich heritage and pride.”